 As a culinary expert at Metro Cooking Dallas, our professional chefs strive to provide accurate and comprehensive information about the nutritional content of ingredients commonly used in recipes.
 In this section, we will explore the caloric values associated with different serving sizes of powdered sugar, a popular sweetener used in a variety of culinary creations.

-See also How many calories in 1 cup of canned green beans
+See also How many calories can you burn in a hot tub

 When considering the caloric content of powdered sugar, it’s essential to understand that the caloric intake can vary depending on the size of the serving.
 A teaspoon of powdered sugar, which can add a touch of sweetness to a cup of coffee or a small dessert, typically contains approximately 16 calories.
 Incorporating a tablespoon of powdered sugar, often used to dust cakes or pastries, contributes around 48 calories to the overall dish.